marcoaoteixeira/Nameless/README.md

 ### Some Ideas to Keep in Mind

-- When I create a new extension method I never throw an _ArgumentNullException_ if the target instance is _null_.
-What I do is to return the _default_ value.
+- When I create a new extension method I never check for nullability the target instance.
+If the target instance is _null_, you'll get an _NullReferenceException_ on your face, punk!
-  - The only cases are some where it's not possible to return a _default_ value, so I'll throw an excption.
-And that's it.
 - **_default_** vs **_null_** :
   - Am I sure is a reference type? **null**
   - Am I sure is a value type? **default**